 You Can Help

-- $10 covers a set of devices for assistance with daily living such as utensils, zipper and button pulls, etc.
+$32 purchases a set of devices to assist with daily living such as utensils, zipper pulls and button hooks.

 $95 pays for educational materials and kits to support a client through the stages of disease progression.

 $179 covers fees for continued education and training for a Care Service Specialist at a clinical conference.

 $400 grants financial assistance to a client through the Quality of Life program.

 $500 covers one-third of the cost to send an individual with ALS to Advocacy Day in Washington D.C.